Category Archives: South Dakota

 Exact Boundaries Important

-In newly laid out subdivisions in Salem where the stakes are all in place, it is easy to find the lot lines, whereas in places that have been surveyed some years previously so many stakes will be missing that it may be hard to locate the exact corners.
+In newly laid out subdivisions in New Underwood where the stakes are all in place, it is easy to find the lot lines, whereas in places that have been surveyed some years previously so many stakes will be missing that it may be hard to locate the exact corners.

 The neighbors are just as anxious to find the correct lot lines as you are.
 If a stake is missing, sometimes a little digging in the area where the corner is thought to be will locate the point of the stake.
 Often if one is careful, the hole where the stake has been can be found by a different color of earth or the decayed remains of part of the stake.

-Land that has actually never been precisely surveyed, or an item that is being split, will need a survey to locate the new edges and lot lines in South Dakota, which must be completely noted so they will never ever end up being lost.
+Land that has never ever been exactly checked, or a piece that is being divided, will certainly require a survey to situate the brand-new edges as well as whole lot lines in South Dakota, which need to be completely marked so they will certainly never ever come to be shed.

 Consider these guidelines when making the all important selection of one of the available lots for sale.